 A fracture of the radius is the most common fracture.
 Typical casting occurs with the aid of the single sugar-tong.
 Double sugar-tongs prevent the flexion-extension and pronation-supination more and are seen with slightly higher fractures in the forearm or elbow region.

 Humerus fractures are treated similarly, best rehabilitation results are reached when integrating a sling, orthosis, and therapy.

-This article does not state all the target groups benefiting from an immobilizing cast or orthosis, it briefly introduces several common orthopedic disorders.
-The contents of this article may not be used as treatment prescription, they are written to offer an overall understanding of this topic.
+This article does not state all the target groups benefiting from an immobilizing cast or orthosis; it briefly introduces several common orthopedic disorders.
+The contents of this article may not be used as a treatment prescription.
+They are written to offer an overall understanding of this topic.
 Always contact your general practitioner or doctor.